 Many seniors will not need a prescription drug plan.
 Many times it is less expensive to pay for your medication out of pocket, or use mail order firms like Blue Sky Drugs.
 There are also many programs available to provide medications for little or no charge.

 Medicare doesn’t cover everything.
 Far from it.
 Each part of Medicare has deductibles, copays and coinsurance.
 If you rely solely on Medicare, your out of pocket costs can be substantial.
 Medicare supplemental plans, often called Medigap, pay for items approved by Medicare but not paid for by Medicare.

 Affordable Medigap Plans in Georgia

 Just looking for a Medigap quote?
 Click here.
 If you want us to help you find the most affordable plans from all of the low priced Medicare supplement plans, give us a call or email.
-We have rates from AARP, Blue Cross and others.
+We have rates from all the top carriers.